Maxafangsco/Maxafangsco/README.md

 ### Software Developer, Engineer.
 - 💻 Goal: Landing a developer job which can give me a platform to add value to my society while improving my skills and becoming a valuable human asset!
 - 🔭 I'm currently studying in the freecodecamp Program, working part-time as Mentor.
-- 🌱 Learning Ruby on Javascript, Vue and React.
+- 🌱 Learning c# and .Net core, Mongodb and PL/SQL.
 - 🔊 Very communicative and proactive and excellent problem solving skills.
 - ⚡ Fun fact: the only things I like more than talking are playing and listening to music.